stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 The tooling creates each new context as a copy of files in `tf/contexts/template/`.
 It copies the `standard.tfvars` file to create the tfvars files for new units.
 You can actually create and edit the contexts with any method.
 The tooling will automatically find all of the contexts in the directory `tf/contexts/`.

 To avoid compatibility issues between systems, we should use context and environment names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-For usability, we should avoid environment and edition names that are longer than 7 characters.
+The section on [resource names](#managing-resource-names) provides more guidance.

 > Contexts exist to provide configurations for TF.
 To avoid coupling live resources directly to contexts, the tooling does not pass the name of the active context to the TF code, only the `environment` name that the context specifies.

 ### Extra Instances

-TF has two different ways to create extra copies of the same infrastructure from a root module: the [test](https://opentofu.org/docs/cli/commands/test/) feature and [workspaces](https://opentofu.org/docs/language/state/workspaces/).
+TF has two different ways to create extra copies of the same infrastructure from a root module: [workspaces](https://opentofu.org/docs/language/state/workspaces/) and [tests](https://opentofu.org/docs/cli/commands/test/).

-The _test_ feature creates new resources and destroys them at the end of each test run.
-The state information about these temporary resources is only held in the memory of the system, and is not stored elsewhere.
-No existing state data is updated by a test.

 If you specify a _workspace_ then TF makes an extra set of state for the root module.
 You can use this workspace to create and update another copy of the resources for as long as you need it, alongside the main copy.
 We can have many workspaces for the same root module at the same time.
 This enables us to deploy separate copies of infrastructure for development and testing, with different copies from different branches of a project.

 > The workspace for the main set of state for a root module is always called `default`.

+The _test_ feature uses _apply_ to create new copies of resources and then automatically runs _destroy_ to remove them at the end of each test run.
+The state information about these temporary resources is only held in the memory of the system, and it is not stored elsewhere.
+No existing state data is updated by a test.

+The extra copies of resources for workspaces and tests can become a problem.
+If you run the same code with the same inputs TF could attempt to create multiple copies of resources with the same name.
+Cloud services often refuse to allow you to have multiple resources with the same name.
+They may also keep deleted resources for a period of time, which prevents you from creating new resources that have the same names as other resources that you have deleted.

-Since TF could attempt to create multiple copies of resources with the same name, this tooling allows every copy of a set of infrastructure to have a unique identifier, regardless of how the copy was created.
+This tooling allows every copy of a set of infrastructure to have a unique identifier, regardless of how the copy was created.
 This identifier is called the _edition_.
 Every unit has a tfvar called `edition` to use this identifier.
 The `edition` is set to the value _default_, unless you [run a test](#testing) or decide to [create extra instances](#using-extra-instances).

 To avoid conflicts between copies, include this `edition` identifier in the names that you define for resources.
 The template TF code provides locals that you can use to create unique resource names, but you will also need to define your own locals that meet the needs of your project.
 The [next section](#managing-resource-names) has more details about resource names.